Building Piton

 - Apple Watch Small screen, short attention, sensors that don’t lie.
 Forces clarity on what matters.

-- AI Product Design Designing for models that are good, wrong, or weird.
+- Applied AI Product Design Designing for models that are good, wrong, or weird.
 Often on the same screen.
 I care more about trustworthy and unobtrusive than flashy.

 - Sensor Fusion Altimeter plus accelerometer plus gyro, combined into something that says what’s actually happening.